mhalushka/miRge3.0/docs/source/quick_start.md

 Please note: As of July, 2021, the standard internal 3' adapter was AACTGTAGGCACCATCAAT ligated to 12 nucleotide UMI sequence followed by external 3' adapter sequence.
 If you have different internal adapter other than AACTGTAGGCACCATCAAT, then please provide that.

-Example of reads, UMI and adapters for hsa-let-7a (sequence left to right in the order mentioned below with angular brackets):
+Example of reads, UMI and adapters for hsa-let-7a (sequence left to right in the order mentioned below with-in angular brackets):

 <hsa-let-7a-5p: TGAGGTAGTAGGTTGTATAGTT><Internal 3' adapter:`AAACTGTAGGCACCATCAAT`><12 nt UMI><external 3' adapter `AGATCGGAAGAGCACACGTCT`>
 ```